Yota-pti320/NLP_assignment_2/README.md

 dataset.
 We do this to evaluate the performance of our classifier, not taking into account the error propagation from the previous steps of the pipeline.

 ### Brief data description
-The datasets that are used were provided by the Vrije Universiteit Amsterdam and Universal Proposition Banks.
+The datasets that are used were provided by Universal Proposition Banks.
 All datasets are in CoNLL-U format.
 The training and development datasets have the same attribute values:
 * Column0  Index
 * Column1  Token
 * Column2  Lemma
-* Column3  POS-simple version
+* Column3  Universal POS
-* Column4  POS-complex version
+* Column4  TPB POS
 * Column5  Morphological information
 * Column6  Index of head word
 * Column7  Dependency relation